 As someone who has gone through several episodes of depression, and continues to deal with anxiety, Matt Haig has nailed everything there has to be said about the state of our planet.

-Looking at everything that effects our mental health from a practical, easy to understand but tough to digest perspective, this could be the book that shakes you awake.
+Notes on a Nervous Planet looks at everything that affects our mental health from a practical, easy-to-understand but tough-to-digest perspective.
+This could be the book that shakes you awake.

-* BONUS READ – Make Your Bed by Will McRaven
+* BONUS READ – Make Your Bed by William McRaven

 While this didn’t make it in my top 10 non-fiction favourites, it definitely made a good read.